 So quit the complaints and start objectively looking at what you have to do, then take those steps, so you can start learning from the right people.

-I know the book has 17 “Wealth Files” which describe the habits and mindsets of millionaires in a lot more detail, I’m really interested in picking up a copy now!
+The book has 17 “Wealth Files” which describe the habits and mindsets of millionaires in a lot more detail.
+Definite recommend!